-2.3.
-Fresh water
+2.3 Continental water

-Fresh water bodies are defined as flowing waters, lakes, reservoirs and groundwater.
-For example, when rain falls to the ground, water keeps moving along the land surfaces to form streams or lakes.
+Continental water bodies are flowing waters, lakes, reservoirs and groundwater.
+When rain falls to the ground, water keeps moving along the land surfaces to streams or lakes.
 It evaporates into the atmosphere and soaks into aquifers from which the public drinking water is obtained.
-Unfortunately, the groundwater can be contaminated by chemicals or pollutants and thus, the sources of public water [92].
+Unfortunately, the ground water can be contaminated by chemicals or pollutants and thus also, the deposits of public water [92].
 Therefore, the continuous monitoring of these waters is of great importance to manage and protect water ecosystems.
-In this context, microfluidic based devices and sensors are capable of monitoring water quality and so, identifying pollutants in fresh waters.
+In this context, microfluidic-based devices and sensors are capable of monitoring water quality and so, identifying pollutants in continental waters.

-Many developments have been published for the monitoring of nutrients within fresh waters.
+Many developments have been published for the monitoring of nutrients within continental waters.
 In the following section, we will briefly introduce some of the most inspiring examples.
-Diamond's group was a pioneer, by publishing a microfluidic device sensor for long-term phosphate monitoring, which incorporates fluid sampling, reagent storage, detection and wireless communication into a portable platform.
-The device was improved over the years in terms of fluidic handling, to reduce dimensions and the final cost of production [45-47].
+Diamond's group was a pioneer, by publishing a microfluidic device sensor for long term phosphate monitoring, which incorporates fluid sampling, reagent storage, detection and wireless communication into a portable platform.
+The device was improved over the years, in terms of fluidic handling to reduce dimensions and final cost of production [45-47].
 Later on, the same group presented a portable and fully autonomous sensor platform for in situ pH measurement of water samples.
-This sensor has the advantage of having integrated reagents storage, which is stable for up to 8 months with proved reproducibility and good repeatability.
-This research group has made remarkable progress over the years in the field of portable and autonomous water sensors, devices and systems [61,93], Fig. 2C.
+This sensor has the advantage of having integrated reagents storage, which are stable for up to 8 months with proved reproducibility and good repeatability.
+It is remarkable the effort that this research group have done for years in the development of portable and autonomous water sensors, devices and systems [61,93], Figure 2C.
 At the same time, examples of simultaneous determination of sulfite/nitrite in pond and river waters [49], ammonium in rain a river waters [50], nitrite/nitrate in lake [51] and river [52] have appeared.
-Overall, these sensors comprise valves, pumps, fluidics and reagents handling.
-Some of them are deployed for over three weeks, measuring more than 160,000 samples.
+Overall, this sensors comprises valves, pumps, the fluidics and the reagents handling.
+Some of them are deployed for over three weeks, measuring more than 160000 samples.
 In this case, despite the high measurement frequency, the fluid consumption of the sensor was remarkably lower than those in previously reported systems [52].
-Low fluid consumption is important as this, along with power considerations which determines the length and/or measurement frequency of sensor deployment.
+Low fluid consumption is important as this, along with power considerations, determines the length and/or measurement frequency of a sensor deployment.

-Regarding the analysis of pollutants, organophosphate nerve agents such as paraoxon and methyl parathion were detected in river water samples.
+Regarding analysis of pollutants, organophosphate nerve agents such as paraoxon and methyl parathion were detected in river water samples.
 The integrated system offered rapid and simultaneous measurement at micromolar levels of both poisons [53].
-Hydrogen peroxide, when present in rainwater, is an efficient oxidizer of sulfur dioxide to produce sulfuric acid, an important compound in acid rain formation.
-Hydrogen peroxide was collected from rainwater and snow and analyzed by chemiluminescence [54].
-In addition, metals present in fresh waters can seriously affect marine fauna and flora therefore, Hg (II) [55,56] and Pb (II) [57] were analyzed in river water samples using microfluidic technology.
+Hydrogen peroxide, when presents in rainwater, is an efficient oxidizer of sulphur dioxide to produce sulfuric acid, an important compound in acid rain formation.
+This hydroxen peroxide has been collected from rainwater and snow and analyzed by chemiluminescence [54].
+In addition, metals present in continental waters can seriously affect marine fauna and flora therefore, Hg (II) [55] [56] and Pb (II) [57] were analyzed in river water samples using microfluidic technology.

-As for potable and drinking water, the control of bacteria and pathogens growths in fresh waters is of great importance to avoid intoxications and ensure humans safety in recreational waters.
-In this regard, immunosensors have been selected as the gold standard for rapid quantification of acethinylestradiol [58] and antrazine [59] in river water samples.
-These devices showed high versatility and suitability for point-of-care analysis, with the possibility of building up array systems.
-Recently, bacteria have been detected by counting active bacteria stained with fluorescence dyes, 6CFDA- and SYBR Green II-staining.
-The number of bacteria analyzed with the portable microfluidic system was compared to the conventional fluorescence microscopy method, showing no significant differences.
-However, smaller cells such as esteraseactive cells were not accurately determined [60].
+As in potable and drinking water, the control of bacteria and pathogens growths in continental waters is of great importance to avoid intoxications and ensure humans safety in recreational waters.
+In this regard, inmunosensors have been selected as gold standard for rapid quantification of acethinylestradiol [58] and antrazine [59] in river water samples.
+This devices showed high versatility and suitability for Point of Care analysis, with the possibility of building up array systems.
+Recently, bacteria have been detected by counting active bacteria stained with fluorescence dyes, 6CFDA-and SYBR Green II-staining.
+The number of bacteria analyzed with the portable microfluidic system was compared to conventional fluorescence microscopy showing no significant differences.
+However, smaller cells such as esterase-active cells were not accurately determined [60].